automata-network/automata-dcap-attestation/README.md

 ### Solana Integration

+> [!NOTE]
-> **Note:** The Solana programs are currently in development and available for localnet testing only.
+> The Solana programs are currently in development and available for localnet testing only.

 See the [Solana DCAP framework documentation](./solana/automata-dcap-framework/README.md) for architecture details and testing instructions.